josh/selector-observer/README.md

 })
 ```

-It's also useful for defining per element event handlers that can access private state inside the initialization closure.
+It is also useful for defining per element event handlers that can access private state inside the initialization closure.

 ```javascript
 import {observe} from 'selector-observer'